gagecates/appointment-schedule/README.md

 ## Run Locally

-1. cd to the project root directory.
+1. Clone this repo or download the .zip file.
 2. cd to the hosting directory and install dependencies:
 ```
     npm i